On this page

 bool FilePath::isNewerThan(const QDateTime &timeStamp) const

-Checks if this is newer than timeStamp.
+Returns true if this file or directory is newer than timeStamp.

 bool FilePath::isRelativePath() const